 I hope you enjoyed today’s guest post.
 Huge thanks to Tom at Capture Commerce for being an awesome host and I hope you’ll join me on my blog or on Twitter.

 Ben Johnston is a professional SEO consultant, copywriter and social media geek.
-You can keep up with all his news and views from the digital marketing world on his blog at 2 Feet From Freedom or by following him on Twitter.
+You can keep up with all his news and views from the digital marketing world on his blog at 2 Feet From Freedom.